 For selfless dedication to the church in the United States and Japan , and for undying devotion and service to International Students at Waldorf University.

 For significant contributions to education and HIV/AIDS prevention, and for outstanding leadership and selfless dedication to church and community.

 Ms. Elsie Haakonson Cook ‘57

-For lifelong service as an educator and ambassador for Christ in the world, and for personifying the mission of Waldorf College.
+For lifelong service as an educator and ambassador for Christ in the world, and for personifying the mission of Waldorf University.

 Dr. Philip Johnson ‘80